Previous Episode << >> Next Episode

 "Hail them," Kathryn ordered.

-"Yes ma'am," Harry spluttered as he worked.
+"Yes ma'am," Opps spluttered as he worked.
 His console bleeped negatively at him.
 "Nothing seems to be getting through."

 "Captain, Commander," Tuvok announced, sounding alarmed for once.
 "This anomaly's an almost exact match for a phenomenon we've encountered before.
 A Game Cube."